tinkerbell/tinkerbell-docs/docs/services/tink.md

 It exposes three binaries:

 1. The `tink-server` is a long running daemon written in Go that exposes a gRPC API.
 As a user and operator this is your entry point.
 You can register new hardware, create templates and workflows, and much more.
-2. The `tink-cli` is one of the way you can use to interact with the `tink-server`.
+2. The `tink-cli` is one of the ways you can interact with `tink-server`.
 It is a command line interface written in Go and [Cobra](https://github.com/spf13/cobra).
-3. The `tink-worker` is a binary that runs in every worker machine.
-It is one of the first processes started by a Worker and it executes workflows.
+3. The `tink-worker` is a binary that runs on every worker machine.
+It is one of the first processes started by a worker and it executes workflows.

 ## Getting Tink

-Right now we do not yet have a release cycle in place that builds and release binaries.
-You can either compile them by yourself or you can use the Docker container that is already built.
+Right now we do not yet have a release cycle in place that builds and releases binaries.
+You can either compile them yourself or you can use the Docker containers that are already built.

 The docker containers are the ones in use when you follow the setup tutorial and run [`docker-compose`](https://github.com/tinkerbell/tink/blob/master/deploy/docker-compose.yml#L4).

 ### Getting the Docker Images

-We relay on Docker a lot for both code distribution but and workflow execution.
-Our CI/CD pipeline builds and pushes images to
-[quay.io](https://quay.io/tinkerbell) a popular image repository similar to Docker Hub.
+We rely on Docker for both code distribution and workflow execution.
+Our CI/CD pipeline builds and pushes images to [quay.io](https://quay.io/tinkerbell), a popular image repository similar to Docker Hub.

-There is a repository for every tool:
+There is a repository for each tool:

 - [tink-cli](https://quay.io/repository/tinkerbell/tink-cli?tab=tags)
 - [tink-worker](https://quay.io/repository/tinkerbell/tink-worker?tab=tags)